-Insurance Coverage for Outpatient Addiction
+Insurance Coverage for Outpatient Addiction Treatment

-Does Insurance Cover Outpatient Addiction Treatment?
+Does Insurance Cover Outpatient Rehab?

-In 2013, the Substance Abuse and Mental Health Services Administration reported 22.7 million people needed help for drug or alcohol abuse, and just 2.5 million of those people got that help.
-Many failed to seek help or were left without access to it due to a lack of insurance coverage.
+In 2013, the Substance Abuse and Mental Health Services Administration reported 22.7 million people needed help for drug or alcohol abuse, and just 2.5 million of those people got that help.1 Many failed to seek help or were left without access to it due to a lack of insurance coverage.

 Fortunately, this is slowly changing in the United States as more insurance companies are covering addiction treatment.
 Still, even those policies that offer coverage may not offer the type of coverage an individual requires.
 It’s important to verify coverage before committing to a specific treatment plan, because insurance coverage does frequently come with limitations.